-The question of whether local law enforcement may voluntarily share citizenship or immigration status information with federal authorities is governed by state law, not federal law.13 In Illinois, the TRUST Act generally prohibits local law enforcement from sharing information with federal immigration agents.
+The question of whether local law enforcement may voluntarily share citizenship or immigration status information with federal authorities is governed by state law, not federal law.
+In Illinois, the TRUST Act generally prohibits local law enforcement from sharing information with federal immigration agents.
 Specifically, the TRUST Act states that local law enforcement:

-- May not provide information in response to any immigration agent's inquiry or request for information regarding any individual in law enforcement custody; - May not provide to any immigration agent information not otherwise available to the public relating to an individual's release or contact information; and - May not provide immigration agencies direct access to any electronic database or data-sharing platform maintained by the local agency.14 c.
-Local law enforcement is prohibited from stopping, arresting, searching, or detaining an individual solely based on citizenship or immigration status.
+- May not provide information in response to any immigration agent's inquiry or request for information regarding any individual in law enforcement custody; - May not provide to any immigration agent information not otherwise available to the public relating to an individual's release or contact information; and - May not provide immigration agencies direct access to any electronic database or data-sharing platform maintained by the local agency.

-Again, local law enforcement may provide these types of assistance only when they are presented with a federal criminal warrant, or when otherwise required by a specific federal law.15
+Again, local law enforcement may provide these types of assistance only when they are presented with a federal criminal warrant, or when otherwise required by a specific federal law.